anshuananddev/web-scrapper-puppeteer/README.md

 # web-scrapper-puppeteer
-Scraps reviews from a particular website
+Scraps Reviews from a certain website(not revealed)

+-> Use "npm i" to install all the dependencies
+-> Use "npm run dev" to start the server